pygame/pygame/docs/reST/ref/freetype.rst

    .. method:: get_sizes

       | :sl:`return the available sizes of embedded bitmaps`
-      | :sg:`get_sizes() -> [(int, int, float, float, float), ...]`
+      | :sg:`get_sizes() -> [(int, int, int, float, float), ...]`
       | :sg:`get_sizes() -> []`

       This returns a list of tuple records, one for each point size supported.
-Each tuple containing the height in pixels, width in pixels, nominal size of the strike in fractional points, horizontal ppem (nominal width) in fractional pixels, and vertical ppem (nominal height) in fractional pixels.
-The point size is equivalent to the rounded vertical ppem ― index 3 ― of the tuple.
-Use it for the ptsize argument of the render methods.
+Each tuple containing the point size, the height in pixels, width in pixels, horizontal ppem (nominal width) in fractional pixels, and vertical ppem (nominal height) in fractional pixels.

    .. method:: render